IRC Section 409A Valuation

-Anchor Business Valuation, LLC has over a decade of the required experience and the expertise to help you with a smooth processing of your 409A valuation.
-Our team members have performed hundreds of 409A valuation across diverse sectors, right from pre-revenue staged Companies to the pre-IPO.
-Anchor’s entire execution process is subjected to rigorous, multi-time quality checks, to ensure the maintenance of the highest quality standards.
-Emphasis on methodology documents and auditability ensures that the projects delivered are highly consistent and within a defined time frame.
+Anchor Business Valuation, LLC has over a decade of the required experience and expertise to help you with a smooth processing of your 409A valuation.
+Our team members have performed hundreds of 409A valuations across diverse sectors, right from pre-revenue staged Companies to the pre-IPO.
+Anchor’s entire execution process is subjected to rigorous, multi-time quality checks to ensure the maintenance of the highest quality standards.
+Emphasis on methodology documents and auditability ensures that the projects delivered are highly consistent and within a defined time frame.0

 Section 409A was introduced as Internal Revenue Code (“IRC”) by the Internal Revenue Service (“IRS”) through Section 885 of the American Jobs Creation Act of 2004 in October 2004 and took effect on December 31, 2004.

 IRC Section 409A was enforced by the IRS in response to the 2001 scandal by the Enron Corporation that involved several compensation related accounting frauds.
 Amongst Enron’s fraudulent activity, was the grant of large stock options awards deferred compensation to Enron’s key executives.
 Prior to Enron’s bankruptcy in 2001, certain key executives accelerated the vesting of, and exercised, their stock options and sold the underlying stock when Enron’s shares were trading at all-time highs.
 These actions protected select individual interests while the remaining Enron employees lost a significant portion of their retirement savings.
 As a result of Enron’s nefarious actions, the IRS on January 1, 2005, added Section 409A to the IRC and changed a number of rules governing deferred compensation plans, including the regulations related to a company’s executives’ ability to choose when to receive such deferred compensation.

 Deferred Compensation Plans